HD 189733 b

-HD 189733 b is an exoplanet approximately 64.5 ly away from the Solar System in the constellation of Vulpecula.
+HD 189733 b is an exoplanet in the constellation of Vulpecula approximately 64.5 ly away from the Solar System.
 Astronomers in France discovered the planet orbiting the star HD 189733 on October 5, 2005, by observing its transit across the star's face.
-With a mass 16.2% higher than that of Jupiter and a radius 13.8% greater, HD 189733 b orbits its host star once every 2.2 days at an orbital speed of 152.0 km/s, making it a hot Jupiter with poor prospects for extraterrestrial life.
+With a mass 11.2% higher than that of Jupiter and a radius 11.4% greater, HD 189733 b orbits its host star once every 2.2 days at an orbital speed of 152.0 km/s, making it a hot Jupiter with poor prospects for extraterrestrial life.

-The closest transiting hot Jupiter to Earth, HD 189733 b is a subject of extensive atmospheric examination.

-Accordingly, scientists have extensively studied the exoplanet's atmosphere with high- and low-resolution instruments, both from the ground and space.
-Researchers have found that the planet has an unusual rain of molten glass.

-HD 188733 b was also the first exoplanet to have its thermal map constructed (possibly to be detected through polarimetry), its overall color determined (deep blue), transit in the X-ray spectrum, and carbon dioxide confirmed in its atmosphere.
+The closest transiting hot Jupiter to Earth, HD 189733 b has been the subject of close atmospheric observation.
+Scientists have studied it with high- and low-resolution instruments, both from the ground and from space.
+Researchers have found that the planet's weather includes raining molten glass.
+HD 189733 b was also the first exoplanet to have its thermal map constructed, possibly to be detected through polarimetry, its overall color determined (deep blue), its transit viewed in the X-ray spectrum, and to have carbon dioxide confirmed as being present in its atmosphere.

-In July 2014, NASA announced finding very dry atmospheres on three exoplanets (HD 189733b, HD 209458b, WASP-12b) orbiting Sun-like stars.
+In July 2014, NASA announced the discovery of very dry atmospheres on three exoplanets that orbited Sun-like stars: HD 189733 b, HD 209458 b, and WASP-12b.

 Detection and discovery

 Transit and Doppler spectroscopy

 On October 6, 2005, a team of astronomers announced the discovery of transiting planet HD 189733 b.
 The planet was then detected using Doppler spectroscopy.
 Real-time radial velocity measurements detected the Rossiter–McLaughlin effect caused by the planet passing in front of its star before photometric measurements confirmed that the planet was transiting.
 In 2006, a team led by Drake Deming announced detection of strong infrared thermal emission from the transiting exoplanet planet HD 189733 b, by measuring the flux decrement (decrease of total light) during its prominent secondary eclipse (when the planet passes behind the star).

 The mass of the planet is estimated to be 16% larger than Jupiter's, with the planet completing an orbit around its host star every 2.2 days and an orbital speed of 152.5 km/s.

+In 2024, high-resolution transmission spectroscopy using the ESPRESSO spectrograph provided refined measurements of HD 189733 b’s atmosphere.
+This study confirmed the presence of sodium (Na I) and reported the first detection of lithium (Li I) in the planet's atmosphere.
+The sodium absorption signal was found to be more blueshifted and shallower than previous estimates, indicating strong atmospheric winds.
+The analysis also revealed the challenges of separating planetary signals from stellar line distortions — known as Planet-Occulted Line Distortions (POLDs) — caused by the host star's rotation, limb darkening, and activity.
+These results highlight the need for more accurate stellar modeling in high-resolution studies of exoplanetary atmospheres.